arduino/docs-content/content/hardware/04.pro/shields/portenta-uwb-shield/tutorials/01.user-manual/content.md

 - `sessionID`: A unique 32-bit identifier (`0x11223344`) that must match between devices in the same session.
 - `deviceRole`: Defines whether the device is a Responder (Controlee) or Initiator (Controller).
 - `multiNodeMode`: Set to UniCast for direct device-to-device communication.
-- `rangingRoundUsage`: Set to DS_TWR (Double-Sided Two-Way Ranging) for highest accuracy.
+- `rangingRoundUsage`: Set to DS_TWR (Double-Sided Two-Way Ranging) for the highest accuracy.
 - `scheduledMode`: `TimeScheduled` mode allows the Controller to manage the timing of ranging exchanges.

 The initialization follows a specific sequence on both devices: